kuking/seof/README.md

 # go seof: Simple Encrypted os.File

+TL/DR STATUS: It works; missing: Truncate, utilities and more testing, release, etc.

 Complete implementation and drop-in replacement of golang' [`os.File`](https://golang.org/pkg/os/#File) encrypting the underlying file with 768 bits of encryption (Triple AES256 -yes- very silly and very secure).
 The resulting type can be used anywhere an [`os.File`](https://golang.org/pkg/os/#File) would be used. i.e. it can be both sequentially and